 Dr. Tonmoy Sharma, CEO of Sovereign Health, is a well-known international research psychiatrist, whose vast investigation explored the brain, cognition, and human behavior in mental illnesses, particularly schizophrenia.
-The present methods of clinical treatment are still influenced by Dr. Sharma’s publications and substantial discoveries in medical knowledge.
+The present methods of clinical treatment are still influenced by Dr. Tonmoy Sharma, author, and mental health specialist’s publications and substantial discoveries in medical knowledge.

 Dr. Sharma graduated from Dibrugarh University in Assam, India, with a Bachelor of Medicine and Bachelor of Surgery degree (M.B.B.S) in 1987.
 He was awarded a number of academic accolades throughout his undergraduate studies: he ranked third in the 1st Professional Examination, first in the 2nd Professional Examination, and second in the Final